1. The Birth and Death of Typhoons (Tropical Cyclones)

 There is nevertheless a small issue on how to define the period of the life.
 This is because some typhoons come to life again after weaken into tropical depressions.
 We even have a typhoon with two rebirths (Typhoon 197306).
 Hence there are two possibilities as to the definitions of the life period of the typhoon in those cases.
 You can see the list of typhoons with different definitions of lifetime in the list of rebirth typhoons.

 This site employs the latter definition, which excludes the period of the typhoon's being a tropical depression.
 This definition sometimes conflicts with the length of life appeared in other materials, but this difference can be understood as the difference of definitions.
+The following shows the ranking of longevity typhoons by two definitions.

 2. The Typhoon Is Changed to the Extratropical Cyclone